josefs/LRDerive/Notes.md

 that it is natural only to derive with respect to a character in the alphabet whereas in the LR(0) automaton we also have transitions for non-terminals.
 Deriving with respect to non-terminals might be doable but a little bit messy.
-That would give us on correspondence.
+That would give us one correspondence.

 Another option is to change the standard LR(0) automaton to only have transitions for terminals.
 Then it would correspond more closely to